 Allow to cool in the tin for 10 minutes before removing to cool completely

-Make the icing sugar by melting the chocolate in a double boiler and then allowing to cool to room temperature.
+Make the icing sugar by melting the chocolate in a double boiler and then allowing it to cool to room temperature.

 Whip all the other ingredients together for a few minutes until fluffy.
 Ice the cake and then decorate the cake with chocolate shavings or walnuts.